-The Center serves two main aims, the first of which is to finance world-class research in economics at the University of Zurich on all levels by endowing several new permanent professorships and assistant professorships and awarding full doctoral scholarships.
-It thereby supports the department’s ambition to further strengthen its position as one of the top economics departments in Europe.
-The Center’s other aim is to serve as a platform for dialogue between academia, business, politics, and the broader public, fostering continuous knowledge transfer in the process.
-Delivering on these aims will in turn also contribute to the quality of Zurich, and Switzerland more generally, as leading locations for education and business.
+The UBS Center serves two main aims.
+First, it enables world-class research in economics on all levels, to be conducted at the University’s Department of Economics.
+It thereby supports the department’s ambition to become one of the top economics departments in Europe and to make Zurich one of the best places for research in economics.
+The UBS Center’s other aim is to serve as a platform for dialogue between academia, business, politics, and the broader public, fostering continuous knowledge transfer.
+Delivering on these aims will also strengthen the position of Zurich, and Switzerland more generally, as a leading location for education and business.

 The UBS Center is governed by and financed through an independent foundation, the UBS Foundation of Economics in Society, chaired by former Federal Councillor Kaspar Villiger.
-It is led by a management team consisting of Prof. Ernst Fehr, Director, Prof. Joachim Voth, Scientific Director and Dr. Roman Studer, Chief Operating Officer.
+It is led by a management team consisting of Prof. Ernst Fehr, Director, Prof. Joachim Voth, Scientific Director and Dr. Matthias Ammann, Chief Operating Officer.

-The Center’s , comprised of some of the most renowned economists of our time, including several Nobel Prize laureates, ensures the high quality of the work at the UBS Center, and provides guidance on all academic matters.
-Its members include Nobel Prize winner Prof. James Heckman, Nobel Prize winner Prof. Daniel Kahneman, Nobel Prize winner Prof. Thomas Sargent, Nobel Prize winner Prof. Robert Shiller, and many more.
+The Center’s Advisory Board, comprised of some of the most renowned economists of our time, including several Nobel Prize laureates, ensures the high quality of the work at the UBS Center, and provides guidance on all academic matters.
+Its members include Nobel Prize laureates Prof. Esther Duflo, Prof. Abhijit Banerjee, Prof. Oliver Hart, Prof. James Heckman, Prof. Daniel Kahneman, Prof. Thomas Sargent, Prof. Robert Shiller, and many more.